hazelcast/hazelcast-csharp-client/doc/dev/doc/configuration.md

 var options = new HazelcastOptions();
 ```

-For anything more realistic though, different approaches are available.
+For anything more realistic though, different approaches are available, as detailed below.

+To get an overview of all the different configuration options, refer to the [Options](options.md) page.

 ### Simple Environment